Environment

 The carbon cost of building a home

-An average Gleeson home takes 47 tonnes of CO2e to build – this will rise to 54 tonnes under the Future Homes Standard due to the increase in size of properties, thermal insulation and increased embodied carbon of alternative heating systems.
-The average Gleeson home adds 107 tonnes of CO2e of in-use emissions over 60 years.
-However the installation of air source heat pumps and the decarbonisation of the grid will reduce in-use emissions to 40 tonnes of CO2e over 60 years.
+An average Gleeson home takes 49 tonnes of CO2e to build – without further action this will rise to 54 tonnes under the Future Homes Standard due to the increase in size of properties, thermal insulation and increased embodied carbon of alternative heating systems.
+The average Gleeson home adds 106 tonnes of CO2e of in-use emissions over 60 years.
+However, the installation of air source heat pumps and the decarbonisation of the grid is expected to reduce in-use emissions to 40 tonnes of CO2e over 60 years.

 Reducing our emissions

 We take our responsibility for minimising our impact on the environment very seriously, and are continually looking at ways to improve the efficiency of our homes in use, and to reduce the embodied carbon of the materials we use to build them.
-During the year, we launched new policies on efficient generator use and the procurement and use of biodiesel.
+We have policies on efficient generator use and the procurement and use of biodiesel.
 Turning these policies into actions will help further reduce our carbon emissions.
 In addition we are continuing to make progress on the initiatives commenced in prior years.

 Our Progress